MykhailoKlymchuk/test_assignment/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Java 17 and Maven installed.
 3. Build the project using `mvn clean install`.
-4. Run the application using `mvn spring-boot:run`.
+4. Run the application using `mvn run`.

 ## API Endpoints
 - **GET /api/v1/users**: Get all users.